Nswanny145/Potlatch/README.md

 Place the `application` & `system` folders a level up from the root web directory.

 ## What to edit
-Most, if not all of the coding done will be done within the application folder.
+Most, if not all of the coding will be done within the application folder.